sgortz/python_fundamentals/CS50 py/README.md

 ## Conditionals
-Python comes with built-in syntax for conditions, such as
+Python comes with built-in syntax previously introduced to us by Math that allows for the program to have conditionals of truthness or falsiness.

 ```py
 >  # greater than